meschinidino/code_in_place_project/README.md

 Thank you Chris, Mehran and Brahm for teaching me everything I used in this program, thank you for the amazing classes and pop culture references.
 I enjoyed Code in Place and decided to start my journey to learn more about programming.
-One day you will see my name, and you probably won't know that I was one of the 10.000 students here, but I will always remember you. (: